Exploiting Diffusion Prior for Generalizable Dense Prediction: Method

 \subsection{Text-to-Image Diffusion Models}

 We use the pre-trained T2I latent diffusion model~\cite{Rombach_2022_CVPR} as the prior.
 It consists of an autoencoder and a U-Net.
 The autoencoder converts between an image $y \in \mathbb{R}^{H\times W\times 3}$ and its latent feature $\Tilde{y} \in \mathbb{R}^{h\times\ w \times c}$, where $(h, w) = (H/8, W/8)$ and $c$ represents the channel size of latent features.
-Since we do not modify the autoencoder in the proposed approach, we use $y$ to represent the latent feature $\Tilde{y}$ for simplifying the annotation in this paper.
+Since we do not modify the autoencoder in the proposed approach, we use $y$ to represent the latent feature $\Tilde{y}$ to simplify the annotation in this paper.

 The U-Net model takes as input a text description and learns to reverse the following diffusion process that gradually turns the image $y$ into noise map $y_T$:

 where $t=[1,\cdots,T]$, and $\bar{\alpha}_t$ is the noise schedule~\cite{ddpm}.